Showing: 1 - 2 of 2 RESULTS

-Careers Family
+CAREER Family

 Are Mum’s Being Forced into Minimum Wage Jobs?

-You know how it is, you decide you want to be a stay at home mum, you want to work fewer hours, you want more flexible working within your working day, but there is just nothing suitable or flexible enough, or your employer already feels the strain.
+You know how it is: you decide you want to be a stay-at-home mum, you want to work fewer hours, you want more flexible working within your working day, but there is just nothing suitable or flexible enough, or your employer already feels the strain.
 It got me thinking, and after talking to other Mum’s, it made me ask, Are Mum’s Being Forced into Minimum Wage Jobs?
 Or are we seeing a new way of working from home due to social media?
 Are Mum’s looking for alternatives?

 Giving up the nine till five

 At the time, I had ten years of office experience, two years of marketing and event expertise and various skills, including retail and hospitality.
 Still, I struggled to find a part-time position that was two or three days a week that paid more than minimum wage or any wage.
 I eventually took on a casual (zero-hour contract) position as it gave me the flexibility to say ‘yes’ or ‘no’ to the hours I worked.
 For over seven years, I worked in the hospitality industry, at times working two casual jobs to meet my mortgage.
 But for seven years, I never earned the same amount each month.
 I would go from £150 to over £1000 depending on the required hours.
-I learnt that weekends or bank holidays were ‘busy’ times, and no flexitime was allowed then.
-I got used to clock watching on a Saturday afternoon, knowing I’d have to leave for work around 3 pm or getting in at 3 am on a Monday knowing you have to get up in three hours to get your kids to school!
+I learned that weekends or bank holidays were ‘busy’ times, and no flexitime was allowed then.
+I got used to clock-watch on a Saturday afternoon, knowing I’d have to leave for work around 3 pm or getting in at 3 am on a Monday, knowing you have to get up in three hours to get your kids to school!
 Those were the days!
-But it gave me the flexibility to pick my daughter up from school, take my son to his hearing appointments, study at college and university, and I worked with some of the most professional and inspirational people I have ever met.
+But it gave me the flexibility to pick my daughter up from school, take my son to his hearing appointments, and study at university.
+I worked with some of the most professional and inspirational people I have ever met.

 Around this time, social media became a huge deal; not only did we have Facebook and Twitter, but we also had Instagram, Etsy, video apps and more recently, Tiktok.
 Suddenly, a Bodyshop at Home Consultant (I dabbled) could reach a wider audience, or an Avon representative no longer has to crawl the streets; a digital version is available.
-Influencers are nothing new, but suddenly girls as young as 15 were popping up showing their make up tips, boys were filming themselves doing pranks, and the younger generation wanted to be them.
+Influencers are nothing new, but suddenly, girls as young as 15 were popping up showing their make-up tips, boys were filming themselves doing pranks, and the younger generation wanted to be them.
 With a new career called ‘Youtubers’ suddenly being a career goal, creative arts was becoming a big deal.

 Enter the Mumpreneurs

-Suddenly, Mum’s could do anything from their kitchen tables.
-They no longer had to worry about childcare, commuting, juggling the summer holidays; at their fingertips, they could work at 6 am or 2 pm while their toddler slept.
-Mum’s didn’t have to worry about taking any old job, and they were doing it for themselves.
+Suddenly, Mothers could do anything from their kitchen tables.
+They no longer had to worry about childcare, commuting, or juggling the summer holidays; at their fingertips, they could work at 6 am or 2 pm while their toddler slept.
+They didn’t have to worry about taking any old jobs; they were doing it for themselves.
+Let’s not be naive; some mothers don’t want to spend 24/7 at home, and for whatever reason, their only option is a low-paying or minimum-wage job.

 Thank God for Grandparents

-I’m am one of the lucky ones; tax credits have supported my family over the years.
+I am one of the lucky ones; tax credits have supported my family over the years.
 I know it’s a controversial subject.
 I’ve heard it all.
 ‘If you can’t afford kids, don’t have them…’ I know.
-But we aren’t living in the ’70s or ’80s anymore when houses were worth £30k or a Dad’s £15k wage would cover all the bills, food for a month and still have change!
-I knew what I was taking on; I knew that I would have to return to work full time in 2007.
-Thank god for Grandparents!
-I was lucky; I managed only to pay for a part-time nursery place (it still cost £800 a month).
-Had I not had the support of my Mum and tax credits, I wouldn’t have been able to return to work.
-Not all parents can get tax credits, childcare vouchers seem a thing of the past now, and childcare choices a government website can help you understand what you are entitled to.
+But we aren’t living in the ’70s or ’80s anymore when houses were worth £30k, or a Dad’s £15k wage would cover all the bills and food for a month and still have change!
+I knew what I was taking on; I knew that I would have to return to work full-time in 2007.

 Childcard.jpg